 Another way to get into the business is by sending your work to various galleries that already show works that is kindred to your own art.
 But be prepared for lots of rejections.
 In my own experiences of trying to get a gallery as a younger artist I got a yes for every ten inquiries I sent out.
 And also do things to set yourself apart.
 I would send out packets of work with miniature replications of my paintings mounted on foam board, so the gallery could hold in their hands a small copy of one of my paintings.
 And that totally impressed people.

 What I have suggested is a very hands on, feet on the street sort of way of breaking into the business.
-I know that there are prestigious shows that help an artist career, such as the Whitney Biannual, but I have no experience with that.
+I know that there are prestigious shows that help an artist career, such as the Whitney Biannual, and I do have experience with that.
+I used to do the huge Outsider Art Fair, an invitational only show for dealers or gallery owners, and it gave me unexpected press, lots of sales, and exposure.

 Without a doubt the tools to promote your work and get it out there is in your hands as never before.
 But what does that actually do for your career?
 The progression of your career has little to do with the dollar amount you earn, but about "exposure" which really is the word on every artist's lips at the end of the day.
-But exposure to the greater art world.
+But exposure to the greater art world, not just those looking to find tote bags with your images on it.
 Your goal isn't to make millions of dollars since that is the effect of proper exposure.
 You want galleries to give you shows, for journalists to write about you, to be noted for your style.
 One must succeed online and with the real world industry of art.

 I want to reiterate one point I made in the beginning of this section, the importance of living near an art market, or at least being close enough to where you get to know the specific markets.
 NYC sales more art than the whole world does combined.
 Think about that.
 But there are artists who do well and launch world wide careers from other locations too.
-Most states will have a town or a city that has a bit of an art market.
+Most states will have a town or a city that has a bit of an art market, and some places will have very robust art markets despite their quaint size.

 BUT WHAT IS ART